-Momostenango delivers a one-two punch with its Sunday Market & Los Ricos – see why it makes a fantastic day trip from Xela, Guatemala.
+Momostenango delivers a one-two punch with its Sunday Market & Los Riscos – see why it makes a fantastic day trip from Xela, Guatemala.

 Momostenango Sunday Market

-Villagers from all around still arrived in droves, but at a less frantic pace than other weekly markets.
+Villagers from all around Momostenango still arrived in droves, but at a less frantic pace than other weekly markets in Guatemala.

 Apparently the action was so slow for these spice traders that both of them decided to take a nap.

 Even the young boy selling his landline minutes thought the market was rather drab.

 The most excited Momostenango vendors were selling Guatemalan wool blankets.
 They would literally stop whatever they were doing, and run up to any foreigners passing by.

 I’m not sure how many tourists have blanket shopping on their Guatemala itinerary, but it probably only takes one for vendors to have a good day.